telerik/ajax-docs/controls/cloudupload/custom-cloud-storage-providers/custom-azure-blob-storage-provider.md

 ## Setting Credentials Dynamically from the Code Behind

-The easiest way to set credentials from the code behind is to create a custom Azure provider This can done following the steps below:
+The easiest way to set credentials from the code behind is to create a custom Azure provider.
+This can done following the steps below:

 1. Create a new class, which inherits the **AzureProvider** class and override its **Initialize** method.
 In this method you can set all